frconor-ebook/meditations/_posts/2025-02-25-anchored-in-hope.md

 whole witness of our life well lived.

-"May the God of hope fill you with all joy and peace in your faith, so that in the power of the Holy Spirit, you may be rich in hope" (cf. Rom.
+"May the God of hope fill you with all joy and peace in your faith, so that in the power of the Holy Spirit, you may be rich in hope" (*cf*.
+Rom.
 15:13).

 The Gospel invites us to be spiritual millionaires---to be rich in certain ways.